aleshaleksey/fansys23/08-spell-list.md

 - Shapeshifters can ignore the effects of this spell.
 - The target, if it does not succeed the initial save, does not get another chance to save.

-**Upcast**: For every extra MP dice spend the spell lasts for an extra hour, or you can target an extra entity.
+**Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra hour, or you can target an extra entity.

 **Global**: The spell lasts for a week, with an extra week for every 4MP.
 It cannot be cancelled voluntarily.